 Variability of markups makes price response to marginal cost shock imperfect.
 This imperfect pass-through of marginal costs into prices creates an additional friction in price adjustment.
 This is one of the reasons behind some of the recent trends, such as flattening of the Phillips Curve.
 In this paper we study this imperfect pass-through empirically and derive theoretically asymmetries for positive versus negative marginal cost shock.
 First we develop a theoretical framework for a general oligopoly model and derive sufficient statistics for oligopolistic firm-level elasticities and superelasticities.
 We would then those statistics empirically using ACNielsen Retail Scanner database and employing a novel Granular Instrumental Variable approach.
 We measure parameters that impact the variability of markups, such as demand elasticity, demand superelasticity and competitor price cross-elasticity.
-Finally we study pass-through of marginal costs into prices and point out the response asymmetry that causes firms to be more reactive to the marginal cost increases.
+Finally we study pass-through of marginal cost increases.
 This latter result may explain why in the aggregate data we might observe missing deflation and strong inflation.